Margareta i Kumla: Life

-In the vicarage, the pilgrims allegedly witnessed blankets burning with fire and could here shouts and choirs from heaven, all affected by the poltergeist and visions of Margareta.
+In the vicarage, the pilgrims allegedly witnessed blankets burning with fire and could hear shouts and choirs from heaven, all affected by the poltergeist and visions of Margareta.

 One noted incident was when Margareta allegedly performed a miracle when she reportedly cured a boy from deafness, claiming that it was the angel Gabriel who cured the boy through her.

 Finally, Margareta stated that the angels had promised to dictate a letter through her, which was to be delivered to the King by her father.

 On this point, Bishop Laurentius Paulinus Gothus was given the task to make an investigation.
-The main object of Margareta's activities from the authorities was not her revelations or her messages, as the subjects of her preaching was actually uncontroversial and in effect acceptable to the church: the problem was the fact that she preached at all, because of her gender.
+The main object of Margareta's activities from the authorities was not her revelations or her messages, as the subjects of her preaching was actually uncontroversial and in effect acceptable to the church: the problem was that she preached at all, because of her gender.

 On 10 February 1628, king Gustavus Adolphus of Sweden ordered that her "Foolishness and insanity" was to be stopped: all pilgrimages to her was to be discontinued by threat of imprisonment and Margareta herself were to be imprisoned if she did not discontinue her speeches.

 This order ended the affair: the pilgrimages to Kumla stopped, and Margareta apparently did no longer preach.
 Nothing more is heard of how the affair ended.

 However, in 1629, her father formally reported to the Bishop that the Devil had tormented his parish as well as his own daughter, and on a church meeting in 1630, the case of Margareta i Kumla is described as a case of demonic possession.
 It is therefore likely that the church performed an exorcism upon her.